 |n||Scenario leading to 3-2||Goals (own) scored after 3-2||Goals (opponent) scored after 3-2|

 We see that in 26 cases, he went from 3-1 to 3-2.
 In those cases, his opponents continued to score 11 goals after 3-2 while he scored 0.

-In another 102 cases, he went from 2-2 to 3-2.
+And then we have another 102 cases, where he went from 2-2 to 3-2.
 In those cases, both Arlington69 and his opponents scored a total of 30 goals after 3-2.

 It definitely looks as if it became harder for Arlington69 to score goals at the scoreline 3-2 when he went from 3-1 to 3-2 rather than from 2-2 to 3-2.

 Based on these observations, he infers that the game has build in logic, which creates momentum swings:

 “In conclusion this is more evidence that there are momentum swings within EA’s FIFA 20.
 I believe this is coded into the game”